Rubyboat1207/audio-summarizer/readme.md

 # Prerequisites
-Before use, remember to get a token from https://platform.openai.com/account/api-keys and place it in secret.py
+The program will ask for a token each time it's reopened, to get a token you can get it from https://platform.openai.com/account/api-keys.
+You should store it somewhere easy to copy, as it does not save right now.

 install requirements:
 ```